RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

 The :meth:`pyuvdata.UVData.reorder_freqs` method will reorder the frequency axis by sorting by spectral windows or channels (or even just the channels within specific spectral windows).
-Spectral windows or channels can be sorted by ascending or descending number or in an order specified by passing an array of spectral window or channel numbers.
+Spectral windows or channels can be sorted by ascending or descending number or in an order specified by passing an index array for spectral window or channels.

 .. code-block:: python